TwoPizza9621536/twopizza9621536.github.io/main/privacy.md

 Last modified on {{ page.last_modified_at }}

-These ONLY apply to sites I own and my own projects.
+These **ONLY** apply to sites I own and my own projects.
 For applications, projects, and website for other groups that I am in, they are subjected under their own Terms of Service, Privacy Policy and License Agreement.

 ## 1. No Tracking

 ---

 There are neither analytics and third party analytics on this site, nor they are on any projects and applications that have I developed.
-No cookies, first party, third party or tracking cookies, will be stored on your computer nor any logs will be send over the internet.
-No data will be collected **except the following things** which are collected by normal means of searching, browsing and/or service and projects that required minimal information in order to function:
+Neither cookies, first party, third party or tracking cookies, will be stored on your computer nor any logs will be send over the internet.
+No data will be collected except the following things which are collected by normal means of searching, browsing and/or service, projects that required minimal information in order to function:

 - Username
 - Public Name (if applicable)
 - Email Address (if applicable)
 - Anything that you post, share, send, and/or distribute publicly through social media, forums and/or communications that anyone can see publicly.

+If data is collected by the means of survey, polling, etc, the above aforementioned data are stripped from the responses if possible or anonymize and all responses with the analysis will be published publicly fully and licensed under a Creative Commons license.

+No data will be stored your computer except service workers, authentication tokens and

 [Although there are 3rd party exceptions.](#3-exceptions)